Return to Submissions

 About the Editor

-Kirk Ramdath is the publisher, editor, and designer of Wax Poetry and Art, Phoenix Photo&Fiction, and other publications.
+Kirk Ramdath is the publisher, editor, and designer of Wax Poetry and Art, First Nations Poetry Magazine, and other publications.
 He has been a publisher since 2005, originally in Calgary, Canada.
 Kirk now lives in Nanaimo, Canada.
 He is also a published poet.
+Kirk is originally from Trinidad and Tobago, is partly descended from the original Carib, Arawak, and / or Taino people who first inhabited the islands.
+It is traditionally taught that Carib were warlike, and Arawak were peaceful.
+Personal research has led Kirk to reject this false dichotomy that was no doubt used by colonizers to villify tribes that resisted the occupation of their homeland.

 Return to Submissions